MobsLab/SleepScoringOnline/Online-Simulation-Interface.md

 ![](https://user-images.githubusercontent.com/41677251/43589348-cd487828-966e-11e8-945b-30a8bc7f25c0.png)

-The Lecture Controls Panel allows to Run/Stop the Simulation, to select reading speed with the slider and to select a specific time span if necessary by entering t0 and t1 in seconds and clicking on **Time Seletion** button.
-It is also possible to reset and select another time span.
+The Lecture Controls Panel allows to **Run**/**Stop** the Simulation, to select reading speed with the slider and to select a specific time span if necessary by entering t0 and t1 in seconds and clicking on **Time Seletion** button.
+It is also possible to **Reset** in order select another time span.
+If **TimeSelection** button is not pushed, the lecture will start at the begging of the acquisition and end at the ending of the acquisition.

 * **Sleep Scoring Panel**